ucan-wg/awake/README.md

 The entire UCAN MUST be encrypted with the same AES-GCM key as included in the facts section, and using the IV before being added to the payload.

+The IV MUST be generated fresh for every message in this session.
+If the session is not fully established, the AES key MUST NOT ever be reused.

 ### 3.3.2 Validation UCAN

 The validation UCAN MUST NOT be used to delegate any capabilities.
 This UCAN MUST only be used to prove access to capabilities and sign the AES key.
+The `att` and `my` fields MUST be empty arrays.

 ### 3.3.3 Payload